thejosmeister/SimsigTtTools/README.md

 - Locations Map file for the particular sim

 **Actions:**
-Run ParseXmlTt.Parse_Full_Xml_Tt in RunMe.py with arg ( <.WTT filepath and name>, <True if you want to overwrite existing trains in the TT DB, False if not> )
+Run ParseXmlTt.Parse_Full_Xml_Tt in RunMe.py with arg ( {.WTT filepath and name}, {True if you want to overwrite existing trains in the TT DB, False if not} )

 **What happens:**
 The code will populate a set of Json TT DBs under the filepath db/{parsed_TT_name}.